linode/docs/docs/platform/linode-beginners-guide.md

 ## How can I test downloads speeds from different datacenters?

 You may use our [speed test](http://www.linode.com/speedtest/) page to check latency and download speeds from your location to each of our datacenters.
-Many customers with a large Asia-Pacific presence find that our Singapore and Tokyofacilities work best, while those with a visitor base in Europe tend to prefer our London or Frankfurt datacenters.
+Many customers with a large Asia-Pacific presence find that our Singapore and Tokyo facilities work best, while those with a visitor base in Europe tend to prefer our London or Frankfurt datacenters.

 ## Can I transfer my Linode to another datacenter?